ember-technology-ltd/statamic-ai-assistant/README.md

 > You will need an OpenAI developer account if you want to use this addon.

+> You can use this addon without access to GPT-4!

 ## Features

 This addon does: